mesaguy/ansible-prometheus/README.md

           owner: root
           group: root

+### NTP exporter (sapcc) configuration

+To enable [ntp_exporter by sapcc](https://github.com/sapcc/ntp_exporter) include role task: ntp_exporter_sapcc

+An array of additional flags to pass to the ntp_exporter daemon, the '-ntp.server' variable is manditory:

+    prometheus_ntp_exporter_sapcc_extra_opts:
+      - '-ntp.server=time-a-g.nist.gov'

+The version of ntp_exporter to install.
+The source version defines the version as specified in version control:

+    prometheus_ntp_exporter_sapcc_version: "v1.0"

+Port and IP to listen on.
+Defaults to listening on all available IPs on port 9559:

+    prometheus_ntp_exporter_sapcc_host: "0.0.0.0"
+    prometheus_ntp_exporter_sapcc_port: 9559

 ### Nvidia CPU exporter (BugRoger) configuration

 An array of additional flags to pass to the nvidia_exporter daemon: